Telecommunication-Telemedia-Assessment/AVRate/AVRate/README.md

 The `Additional Results` paragraph gives a summary of the items that caused a reversal of rating direction within Staircase or Double Methods, logged, in chronological playing order.

+## Converting logs to CSV

+The log files can be converted to [tidy](http://vita.had.co.nz/papers/tidy-data.pdf) CSV files using the `convert-avrate-logs.py` script.
+The output file will contain one line per rating, with additional columns for subject IDs, file names, and rating times.
+The script requires a Python installation.
+For example:

+    convert-avrate-logs.py -i /path/to/logs/* -o output.csv

 # Acknowledgment